Exploring Community Health Worker Programs in the United States and Navajo Nation

 - From Alma-Ata towards universal health coverage and the Sustainable Development Goals

 - Community Health Worker Programs to Improve Healthcare Access and Equity: Are They Only Relevant to Low- and Middle-Income Countries?

 - Community Health Workers in Low-, Middle-, and High-Income Countries: An Overview of Their History, Recent Evolution, and Current Effectiveness

 About this Webinar Series

-This is the second in a three-part webinar series that runs alongside the Community Health Academy's first health systems leadership development course, Strengthening Community Health Worker Programs to Deliver Primary Health Care, which was developed in partnership with HarvardX and edX.
+This is the third in a three-part webinar series that runs alongside the Community Health Academy's first health systems leadership development course, Strengthening Community Health Worker Programs to Deliver Primary Health Care, which was developed in partnership with HarvardX and edX.
 The webinar series is designed to be responsive to questions raised by the Academy's learner community, with a focus on timely topics in community health systems.
 You can learn more about the Community Health Academy here.